zumasys/docs/site/jbase/release-notes/5.7/5.7.1/pn5_60764/README.md

     DEFFUN MYFUNCTION()
 ```

-This was incompatible with Universe code.
+This was incompatible with UniVerse code.

 ### Current Release Behavior